conductor-oss/conductor/README.md

 ## Database Requirements

-* The default persistence used is [Dynomite](https://github.com/Netflix/dynomite)
+* The default persistence used is Redis
-* For queues, we are relying on [dyno-queues](https://github.com/Netflix/dyno-queues)
 * The indexing backend is [Elasticsearch](https://www.elastic.co/) (6.x)

 ## Other Requirements